samueldobbie/markup/README.md

 ### What is Markup?

 Markup is an online annotation tool that can be used to transform unstructured documents into structured formats for NLP and ML tasks, such as named-entity recognition and text classification.
 Markup learns as you annotate in order to predict and suggest complex annotations.
-Markup also provides integrated access to existing and custom ontologies, enabling Markup to predict and suggest ontology mappings based on the text you're annotating.
+Markup also provides integrated access to existing and custom ontologies, enabling the prediction and suggestion of ontology mappings based on the text you're annotating.

 ### Usage